sparkiegeek/vim-autosession/README.md

 # vim-autosession

-autosession is a plugin to save/load and autosave vim session like most IDE do.
+autosession is a plugin to save/load and autosave vim session like most IDE do (Emacs does this using `M-x desktop-save`).
 To use,

 	:mksession